jdk514/whatodo/README.md

-Djangular-Todo
+Whatodo
 =================

-###This Application is a simple task tracker using TrackMaven's Djangular application
+###This Application is a simple task tracker using Django, RestAPI, and Angular

 **Base URL /todo/**